Whitehorse Yukon Travel Guide

 Whitehorse is a small city and the downtown area can easily be toured by foot.
 In summer, Whitehorse and its surroundings are perfect for cycling.
-The Whitehorse Transit bus system connects downtown with residential neighbourhoods.
+The Whitehorse Transit bus system connects downtown with residential neighborhoods.

 By Air – Whitehorse International Airport is five minutes from downtown.
 Daily flights connect to regional and international airports.
-Most hotels, bed and breakfast and tour operators offer airport transfer.
+Most hotels, bed and breakfasts and tour operators offer airport transfer.
 Otherwise, you can hire a cab in front of the airport.
 Car rental firms are also at the airport.

 By Car – Downtown Whitehorse is only a short drive from the Alaska Highway.
-Take Robert Service Way turn off at km 1419 or Two Mile Hill at km 1425, both take you to downtown Whitehorse.
+Take Robert Service Way and turn off at km 1419 or Two Mile Hill at km 1425, both take you to downtown Whitehorse.

 For destinations north of Whitehorse and for Alaska search for Alaska Direct Bus Line or Alaska/Yukon Trails.